infnttlab/benchmarks/COSA_BioInfo_Fog_Computing/README.md

 ## Our tests:
 ### Dataset:

-The mini-dataset we processed with our SoCs is composed of 32 files selected from each of teh following datasets:
+The mini-dataset we processed with our SoCs is composed of 32 files selected from each of the following datasets:

 | DB           |   DB size  | n file tot |  Size tot.  |
 | ------------ | :--------: | :--------: | :---------: |